 Stuart Ingleby has been an ophthalmic director for 30 years and involved in shared care schemes for more than a decade.
-He believes EOS is vital for the sustainability of the industry.
+He believes enhanced optical services (EOS) are vital for the sustainability of the industry.

 He has a warning for the future: ‘Online suppliers outside of the UK’s legal system, outside of the Optician’s Act, will soon start to develop and give access to refraction online, which is available in the States at the moment, and that is a deep concern.